-The Third Legacy Procedure
+Elections: The Third Legacy Procedure

-The Third Legacy Procedure is the method used for selection of Delegates and Trustees.
-The purpose of this special procedure is to eliminate, as much as possible, the role of personality, ego, and competition in the process of selection of Delegates and Trustees.
+The Third Legacy Procedure is the method used for selection of Trustees and sometimes other Trusted Servants, such as Delegates.
+In a traditional electoral process, a government candidate declares or is nominated for office and then actively campaigns for the position.
+For recovering addicts in MA, that is risky and has the potential to damage the unity that is an important part of our recovery program.
+The purpose of this special procedure is to eliminate, as much as possible, the role of personality, ego, and competition in the process.